 Turns out, the home they visit belongs to Nickie’s grandmother, and they all spend a very pleasant afternoon together.
 Near the end of their visit, while Grandmother is playing the piano, Nickie gives Terry a look that telegraphs his growing feelings for her.

 Its a glance that reminds me of a similar look Lizzie Bennet and Mr. Darcy exchanged at Pemberley in the 1995 BBC version of Pride and Prejudice . . . and we all know what happened to Darcy and Lizzie after that.

 6. You don’t have to show everything . . .

 Sometimes it’s best to allow your reader to fill in the blanks for themselves.
 This is probably the most important lesson I learned from watching this movie.
 Here’s an example:

-This video is a montage of clips from the movie.
-At time marker 1:04 you’ll come to the scene where Nickie and Terry share their first kiss.
+This video is a short clip from the movie; 57 seconds in you’ll see Nickie and Terry share their first kiss.